-The marketing management process is not a one-and-done instruction manual that you create and then never touch again.
+The marketing management process is not a one-and-done instruction manual that you create and never touch again.
 It’s a living, long-term, and evolving part of your marketing plan.

 As such, it requires action, analysis, and adaptability.

-- Increasing the productivity of your staff
+- Increasing team productivity

-- Encouraging better and more productive collaboration
+- Encouraging productive collaboration

 - Creating measurable goals

 - Optimizing and iterating improvements for future campaigns

 Part of what sets this process apart from other strategies is that it shows tangible results.
 Check out a few statistics from CoSchedule:

 - Goal-setting marketers are 376% more likely to report success